nozols/ParkitectCheats/README.md

-# Your First Mod
+# Parkitect Cheat Mods

-In this `readme` you can explain what your mod has to offer.
+This mod adds cheats to Parkitect.